browserengineering/book/book/animations.md

 analytically determine the bounding box of the animation, and use that for overlap instead.

-*Avoiding sparse composited layers*: Our browser's algorithm currently always merges paint chunks that have compatible ancestor effects.
+13-7 *Avoiding sparse composited layers*.
+Our browser's algorithm currently always merges paint chunks that have compatible ancestor effects.
 But this can lead to inefficient situations, such as where two paint chunks that are visually very far away on the web page (e.g. one at the very top and one thousands of